-THE UP TO DATE AWARDS HELD BY THE SCHOOL ARE:

-Becta ICT

-Investors in Families

-Investors in People Eco Award [Platinum Award flag]

-Healthy Schools Award-up to Phase 5 Basic Skills Award

-Catch Up Bronze award

-NACE Cymru Challenge Award

-E-safety 360 degrees certificate of accreditation

-Active Mark Cymru

-Cymraeg Campus Bronze Award UKLA School of the Year runner up

-Shortlisted for ALNco Brenda Eastward Award UKLA Winners of the Welsh Heritage Schools Initiative- last seven years place.
-Previously:

-We aim to enrich the programmes of learning by involving children in first hand experience's out of the classroom.
+THE UP TO DATE AWARDS HELD BY THE SCHOOL ARE: Becta ICT Investors in Families Investors in People Eco Award [Platinum Award flag] Healthy Schools Award-up to Phase 5 Basic Skills Award Catch Up Bronze award NACE Cymru Challenge Award E-safety 360 degrees certificate of accreditation Active Mark Cymru Cymraeg Campus Bronze Award UKLA School of the Year runner up Shortlisted for ALNco Brenda Eastward Award UKLA Winners of the Welsh Heritage Schools Initiative- last seven years We aim to enrich the programmes of learning by involving children in first hand experiences out of the classroom.
 The wider community offers many opportunities as a resource.

-Out of school Visits- unfortunately some of these were unable to take

-"Many key stage 2 pupils take on additional responsibilities willingly.
+Out of school Visits- unfortunately some of these were unable to take place.
+Previously: "Many key stage 2 pupils take on additional responsibilities willingly.
 They appreciate the opportunities they have to contribute to the smooth running and improvement of the school environment, for example by designing and building a sensory garden as part of a creative schools project.
-They take particular pride in their work to raise modified the schools and takes a part are in the schools. sponsoring the training of a police dog, and to support projects around the world."
-Estyn inspection report 2012

-The following list indicates the range of experiences offered.
+They take particular pride in their work to raise money for local causes, including sponsoring the training of a police dog, and to support projects around the world."
+Estyn inspection report 2012 The following list indicates the range of experiences offered. • Tesco Llancaiach Fawr Penarth Leisure Centre Stackpole National Trust Centre St Fagans Cardiff Museum Cosmeston Techniquest Holy Nativity Church The National Museum and Galleries of Wales Tredegar Park Cardiff Bay St Cyres National Heritage Centre The New Theatre Cardiff Castle Caerphilly Castle The Winding House Alexandra Park, Penarth Pier and seafront Penarth Library Authors at the Paget Rooms Rhondda Heritage Park Penarth Lifeboat Station Cardiff Reform Synagogue

-Tesco

-Llancaiach Fawr

-Penarth Leisure Centre

-Stackpole National Trust Centre

-Cardiff Museum

-Cosmeston

-Techniquest

-Holy Nativity Church

-The National Museum and Galleries of Wales

-Tredegar Park

-Cardiff Bay

-St Cyres

-National Heritage Centre

-The New Theatre

-Cardiff Castle

-Caerphilly Castle The Winding House

-Alexandra Park, Penarth Pier and seafront Penarth Library

-Authors at the Paget Rooms

-Rhondda Heritage Park

-Penarth Lifeboat Station

-Cardiff Reform Synagogue